4d/ios-sdk/README.md

 ## Deploy

-The SDK used by "4D Mobile App" will be copyed by project from cache folder.
+The SDK used by "4D Mobile App" will be copied by project from cache folder.

 By default the iOS SDK must be installed into: `/Library/Caches/com.4D.mobile/sdk/<version>/iOS/sdk`

-- with `version`, the 4d version represented as 4 digits (for instance v20=2000 , v20R2=2020)
+- with `<version>`: the 4d version represented as 4 digits (for instance v20=2000 , v20R2=2020)

 If no SDK found it will be downloaded from latest release of this project